Source: Ayala/CC BY-SA 3.0. Arial view of Gibraltar looking down over 'the Rock.'

 Leverage over Spain

-Even if Gibraltar had little value to the UK (which is not the case at all), the fact that the Spanish are so keen to reclaim makes it of value.
+Even if Gibraltar had little value to the UK (which is not the case at all), the fact that the Spanish are so keen to reclaim it makes it valuable.
 It was once a part of Spain, but Anglo-Dutch forces captured it in 1704 and officially declared Gibraltar to the British nine years later.

-The people of Gibraltar have since considered themselves British and have grown a certain amount of patriotism towards their identity, as Spain has relentlessly pushed to reclaim the territory.
+The people of Gibraltar have since considered themselves British and have grown a certain amount of patriotism towards this national identity.
+Meanwhile Spain has relentlessly pushed to reclaim the territory back.
 Two separate votes in 1968 and 2002 affirmed the Gibraltarians’ loyalty to the UK, with both overwhelmingly declaring the desire to continue to be a part of the United Kingdom.

 Spain has not let up in its persistent pursuit of Gibraltar, and saw Brexit as an opportunity to finally reclaim what they feel is theirs.
-It’s still unclear as to what will happen with it post-Brexit.
+It’s still unclear as to what will happen with the tiny strip of land post-Brexit.
 Gibraltar voted in favour of remaining in the EU (95.91%) and requested to stay in the EU after the UK has left, but it too will leave with the UK.